Airports in Edinburgh

 The airport itself is housed under one roof, and is fairly easy to navigate.
 A range of shops and a variety of restaurants make up the bulk of the entertainment options in the terminal, however there are massage chairs to help with tired limbs after long flights.

 The airport is eight miles (13km) west of Edinburgh.

 Getting to the city

-Airlink 100 buses connect between the airport and the city centre every 10 minutes, from early morning until after midnight, and cost £3.50 (calling at the Waverley and Haymarket train stations); the journey takes approximately 25 minutes.
-There are many alternative buses including Night bus N22, Service 35 and Airdirect 747, that run to the city centre via a couple of stops en route.
-Stops for public buses are situated at stand 18 on the terminal forecourt road outside the UK Arrivals Hall.
-The designated taxi rank is also outside the UK Arrivals Hall beside the coach park.
-Car rental companies are also available.
+Airlink 100 buses connect the airport and the city centre every 10 minutes, from early morning until after midnight, and cost around £4.50 one way; the journey takes approximately 30 minutes.
+There are many alternative buses, including Night Bus N22 and Service 21A, that run to the city centre via a couple of stops en route.
+Stops for public buses are situated on the terminal forecourt road outside the main entrance.

 Edinburgh Airport Taxis: the taxi fares above are intended as a guideline only.

 We are looking for contributors for our Edinburgh travel guide.
 If you are a local, a regular traveller to Edinburgh or a travel professional with time to contribute and answer occasional forum questions, please contact us.